-The Think Mental Health Campaign is part of a comprehensive approach to mental health promotion and mental illness prevention.
-It supports other initiatives to prevent and reduce suicide in Western Australia.
-There are a number of mental health initiatives being delivered in Western Australia and Australia.
-The Think Mental Health Campaign’s focus is on assisting the Western Australian community to connect with the best information, support and services for their particular situation, without duplicating the good work already being done.
+The first phase of the Think Mental Health campaign, ‘Talking and Listening are Powerful’ is beginning of a long-term public education campaign that will contribute to the work already being done in Western Australia to reduce the risk of suicide.
+The Campaign’s focus is on assisting the Western Australian community to connect with the best information, support and services for their particular situation, without duplicating the work already being done.

 Mental Health Commissioner